syncfusion-content/blazor-docs/blazor/toast/action-buttons.md

 ---
 layout: post
 title: Action Buttons in Blazor Toast Component | Syncfusion
-description: Learn about Action Buttons in Blazor Toast component of Syncfusion, and more details.
+description: Learn here all about Action Buttons in Syncfusion Blazor Toast component and more.
 platform: Blazor
 control: Toast
 documentation: ug
 ---

-# Action Buttons
+# Action Buttons in Blazor Toast Component

 You can include action buttons to the toast control by adding the `ToastButton` property.
 You can also include the click event callback function for each button.